winterdharma/DharmaPearls/01_agama/dirgha/DA_1.md

 * {:.verse}If ignorance completely ceases,\\
 Then there’s no volition.\\
 If there isn’t any volition,\\
-Then there isn’t any consciousness, either.
+Then there isn’t any awareness, either.

-* {:.verse}If consciousness is forever ceased,\\
+* {:.verse}If awareness is forever ceased,\\
 There isn’t any name and form.\\
 When name and form have ceased,\\
 Then there aren’t any senses.